-The Communications Services sector is reporting the highest (year-over-year) revenue growth rate at 7.6%.
-At the industry level, all five industries in the sector are reporting (year-over-year) growth in revenues, led by the Interactive Media & Services (15%) industry.
+The Communications Services sector is reporting the second-highest (year-over-year) revenue growth rate at 7.6%.
+At the industry level, all five industries in the sector are reporting (year-over-year) growth in revenues.
+However, the Interactive Media & Services (15%) industry is the only industry reporting double-digit growth.